A Copositive Framework for Analysis of Hybrid Ising-Classical Algorithms: Proposed Methodology

 Taking the dual of \eqref{eq:CPP} yields a copositive optimization problem of the form \cite[Section 5.9]{boyd2004convex}: \begin{maxi} {\mu, \lambda, \gamma}{\gamma + \sum_{i = 1}^{\mbqpNconstrs} \mu^{\text{(lin)}}_i b_i + \mu^{\text{(quad)}}_{i} b_i^2} { \tag{COP}}{} \addConstraint{M(\mu, \lambda, \gamma) \in \mathcal{C}_{\mbqpNvars + 1},} \end{maxi} where

 is a parametrized linear combination of the constraint matrices.
-The dual copositive program has a linear objective and a single copositivity constraint---this is a convex optimization problem.
+The dual copositive program has a linear objective and a single copositivity constraint--this is a convex optimization problem.
 While weak duality always holds between an optimization problem and its dual, strong duality is not generally guaranteed.
 Showing that strong duality holds is critical for ensuring convergence of specific optimization algorithms and exactness when solving the dual problem as an alternative to solving the primal. \begin{theorem}[Strong Duality] If Problem \eqref{eq:MBQP} is feasible with bounded feasible region, then strong duality holds between Problems \eqref{eq:CPP} and \eqref{eq:COP} (i.e., $ \min \eqref{eq:CPP} = \max \eqref{eq:COP}$). \begin{proof}[Proof Sketch] Our proof proceeds by first showing strong duality between the alternative representation of \eqref{eq:CPP} (using a homogenized formulation of the equality constraints) and its dual.
 By showing that the optimal value of \eqref{eq:COP} is lower-bounded by the optimal value of this homogenized dual problem, we can sandwich the optimal values of Problems \eqref{eq:CPP} and \eqref{eq:COP} by those of a primal-dual pair that has been shown to exhibit strong duality.
 The complete proof of this result is provided in Appendix \ref{subsec:strong_dual}. \end{proof} \end{theorem} In prior work, characterization of the duality gap between Problems \eqref{eq:CPP} and \eqref{eq:COP} has remained elusive because the feasible region of Problem \eqref{eq:CPP} never has an interior, thus prohibiting straightforward application of Slater's constraint qualification.
 This result is significant because it shows that under mild conditions, the copositive formulation is exact.
 This means that the optimal values of Problems \eqref{eq:MBQP} and \eqref{eq:COP} are equivalent, so solving Problem \eqref{eq:COP} is a valid alternative to solving Problem \eqref{eq:MBQP}.
-Moreover, the optimal solution of Problem \eqref{eq:CPP} can be recovered from the optimal solution of Problem \eqref{eq:COP} by optimizing the Lagrangian function with respect to the optimal dual variables \cite[Prop 5.3.3]{bertsekas2009convex}, albeit by solving a completely positive program.
-The framework developed in this paper will ultimately produce approximate solutions for Problems \eqref{eq:CPP} and \eqref{eq:COP}, which we anticipate can be used to speed up the solution process of a purely classical solver for \eqref{eq:MBQP}--how to do so is a question we leave to future work.
+The framework developed in this paper will ultimately produce approximate solutions for Problems \eqref{eq:CPP} and \eqref{eq:COP}, which we anticipate can be used to speed up the solution process of a purely classical solver for \eqref{eq:MBQP}.
+For example, the heuristic solutions or cuts used to generate them might be used to warm-start or initialize a purely classical solver.